Smokeybear10/STRATOS/README.md

 ASSIGNING ATTRIBUTE WEIGHTS DETERMINANT TO FIGHT OUTCOME

 Data set taken from (https://www.kaggle.com/datasets/danmcinerney/mma-differentials-and-elo {masterMLpublic.csv}) contains comprehensive historical fight data scraped from the official ufcstats.com.
-For each fight (row), attributes (columns) such as 'age', 'reach', 'height', 'significant strikes landed', 'knockdowns', 'submission attempts', 'reversals', 'control time', 'takedowns attempted', and 'time since last competition' are recorded.
+For each fight (row), the result & attributes (columns) such as 'age', 'reach', 'height', 'significant strikes landed', 'knockdowns', 'submission attempts' are recorded for both fighters.
 Differential calculations are performed on these attributes between the fighter and their opponent, which are then suitable to be fed through various Machine Learning algorithms:

 ________________________________________________________________________________________________________________